geraldss/craft/ABOUT.md

 # Consular Raft

-Consular Raft is an increment to Raft consensus to support coordinated scaling over multiple Raft groups.
+Consular Raft is an increment to Raft consensus to provide coordinated scaling over multiple Raft groups.

 For large data sets, i.e. state machines with large states, it is